-Nine quizzes will be given through BlackBoard.
-The content will be over the upcoming Lecture so students will be prepared for class.
-The quiz is opened for several days, closing at 0800 on Monday.
+Quizzes will be given through Blackboard.
+The content will be over the upcoming lecture so students will be prepared for class.
+The quiz is opened for several days.
+You have two attempts at each quiz with the higher of the two scores counting and the quiz closes at 0800 on Monday.
 The lowest quiz grade will be dropped.

 Medication Administration Competency (MAC) Quiz: Students must achieve a score of 90% or greater on the MAC Quiz in order to satisfactorily meet the clinical objectives for medication administration, and prior to medication administration in clinical.
-A student who does not satisfactorily meet the clinical objectives for medication administration will not pass clinical.
+A student who does not satisfactorily meet the clinical objectives for medication administration by the third attempt must drop the course.

 The first administration of the Math Quiz will be given class on day one.
 Please refer to the calendar.
 Your grade (5% toward final course grade) will be the score earned on the first administration.
 This is not included in the 70% exam rule.
 If you have an unexcused absence for the first math exam, you will receive a score of 0% for your math exam.
 Students who do not achieve at least 90% on MAC Quiz will have two additional opportunities to retake the 15 question math test.
-Time and location of retesting will be announced in class.
-Students who fail to achieve 90% on the MAC Quiz after 3 attempts will receive a clinical/course failure.
+Time and location of retesting will be announced via email.
+Students who fail to achieve 90% on the MAC Quiz after 3 attempts has failed clinical and must drop the course.